ZacharyMcNamaraUSA/Consulting_App/README.txt

     To Delete a record from the database the user must be on the 'Edit' screen/Scene.
 This includes, Appointment, Customer, among others.
     There are four (4) different reports for this Program... the Appointment by Type Report and Appointment by Month Report have been separated for readability.

+    A script for initial database population has been provided for the user, src/Database/database-repopulation-script.txt...
+        However, additional datum has been added to the database for increased development testing.
+The user may override or delete any and all data.